Homeowner Resources

 I get smoke spilling into the house when I light my wood fireplace.

 This happens often when the air in the chimney is colder than the air in the fireplace or stove (which, when cold, is around room temperature).
 Cold air sinks and pushes the smoke back into your living space.
 Many modern wood fireplaces and stoves feature a bypass damper, which helps direct smoke up the chimney rather than into your living room.
-You can also prevent smoke spillage by using good kindling like corrugated cardboard (not printed!), cracking a door or window to equalize the air pressure between the home and the outdoors, opening the air vents all the way, and keeping the door ever so slightly ajar until the smoke is clearly going up the chimney.
+Prevent smoke spillage by starting a fire properly. start with good kindling and slowly add larger pieces to prevent suffocating the fire.
+You can also crack a door or window to equalize the air pressure between the home and the outdoors.

 What are outside air kits, and do I need one?

 At our high Colorado altitude, there isn’t quite enough oxygen to achieve ideal flames.
-We recommend adding an outside air kit which will provide additional combustion air to the fireplace to give the fire more oxygen.
+We recommend installing an outside air kit which will provide additional combustion air to the fireplace to give the fire more oxygen.
+Outside air kits also help prevent smoke spillage while opening a stove/fireplace door.

 I get very short burn times.
 How can I extend my burn times?